Nursing Degrees & Schools / BSN

-Today, nurses have many options for advancing their careers.
-Earning a Bachelor of Science in Nursing (BSN) degree is a wise choice.
+A Bachelor of Science in Nursing (BSN) is an undergraduate degree for students pursuing a career in nursing.
 A BSN opens avenues of opportunity not available to those with an Associate Degree in Nursing (ADN).
 BSNs are given more responsibility than their ADN counterparts and qualify for supervisory roles and higher salaries.

 In this article, we will cover: